kmolan/multicalc-rust/README.md

 - Written in pure, safe rust
 - Fully documented with code examples
-- Over 100 comprehensive suite of tests for full code coverage, including all possible error conditions
+- Comprehensive suite of tests for full code coverage, including all possible error conditions
 - Trait-based generic implementation to support floating point and complex numbers
 - Supports linear, polynomial, trigonometric, exponential, and any complex equation you can throw at it, of any number of variables!
   - Single, double and triple differentiation - total and partial